Miami Home Healthcare Accountants Bad Debt Recovery

 Recent CMS Home Healthcare Accountants rulings provide some clarification regarding these criteria.
 If the services of the Home Healthcare Accountants or clearinghouse are used by a facility, those bad debt claims must be returned to the facility and collection efforts discontinued before the debt is deemed “worthless”.
 The Home Healthcare Accountants rulings also suggest that Home Healthcare Accountants Firms or clearinghouses must treat Medicare Cost Report claims in a similar manner.

 To mitigate any potential adjustments or reductions in Home Healthcare Accountants Medicare reimbursement during the annual audit of the Medicare Cost Report, Home Health Agencies Accountants should take the time beforehand to carefully review and analyze their bad debt logs.
-If you have any questions or concerns about your bad debt listings and would like more information on VieraCPA Home Health Agency Accountants bad debt review services, please call us.
+If you have any questions or concerns about your bad debt listings and would like more information on Accountants in Miami Home Health Agency Accountants bad debt review services, please call us.

 As the largest operating division of HHS, the Centers for Medicare and Medicaid Services (“CMS”) undergoes multiple scheduled program reviews by the OIG.
 As such, the Work Plan outlines the following areas of CMS evaluation: